 How does inclusion in the ESL classroom happen?
 Is it even possible?
-The basic principle of inclusion states that all children have equal rights to education, regardless of their personal characteristics, cultural, or religious background.
+The basic principle of inclusion states that all children have equal rights to education, regardless of their characteristics, cultural, or religious background.
 Let’s talk about the activity theory model! 👇

 Savić (2009b: 11) adds that “humanistic teaching principles can be used as